blakeblackshear/frigate/README.md

               - url: http://<ip>:5000/<camera_name>/person/best.jpg
                 caption: A person was detected.
 ```
-## Debuging Endpoint
+## Debugging Endpoint

+Keep in mind the MJPEG endpoint is for debugging only, but should not be used continuously as it will put additional load on the system.

 Access the mjpeg stream at `http://localhost:5000/<camera_name>` and the best snapshot for any object type with at `http://localhost:5000/<camera_name>/<object_name>/best.jpg`

 You can access a higher resolution mjpeg stream by appending `h=height-in-pixels` to the endpoint.
 For example `http://localhost:5000/back?h=1080`.
-You can also increase the FPS by appending `fps=frame-rate` to the URL such as `http://localhost:5000/back?fps=10`
+You can also increase the FPS by appending `fps=frame-rate` to the URL such as `http://localhost:5000/back?fps=10` or both with `?fps=10&h=1000`

-Keep in mind the MJPEG endpoint is for debugging only, but should not be used continuously as it will put additional load on the system.

 Debug info is available at `http://localhost:5000/debug/stats`